christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 * Completing sentence stems ("Men in authority are generally...", "Young women are almost always...")
 * Henry Murray and Christiana Morgan's indeterminate drawing tests

+Note: this is textbook Freudian psychology, which has been criticised as being ["highly unscientific...he mostly studied himself, his patients and only one child"](https://www.simplypsychology.org/Sigmund-Freud.html).

 ## 4. The Problem of Closeness

 Humans have a fear of rejection that they hide with distance or control to try to balance a perceived power imbalance ("I love you which makes me vulnerable to be hurt by you if you leave, so I'm leaving!
 You can't hurt me way over here!").
-Both partners of a relationship revealing their weaknesses by admitting their emotional investment (instead of making preemptive strikes guarding against being hurt) and offering assurances freely makes a much stronger relationship.
+Both partners of a relationship revealing their weaknesses by admitting their emotional investment (instead of making preemptive strikes to guard against being hurt) and offering assurances freely makes a much stronger relationship.

-Triggers to insecurities can be small and silly (being late, talking curtly), but have huge effects, especially in long established relationships where the hurt partner feels it would be silly to ask for proof they are still wanted.
+Triggers to insecurities can be small and silly (being late, talking curtly) but have huge effects, especially in long established relationships where the hurt partner feels it would be silly to ask for proof they are still wanted.

 Distance, or avoidance, isn't necessarily physical.
 You can say you're busy, avoid getting close, or even have a secret affair (the ultimate proof that you don't need your partner's love).